Maine could let asylum seekers work earlier than the rest of the nation

 "Immigration is controlled by federal law, and ILAP's understanding is that current law would prohibit the option of a waiver as is being discussed in the Maine Legislature," ILAP representatives said in a statement to NEWS CENTER Maine.

-The organization said Representative Chellie Pingree's proposal last year would do more.
-Pingree's proposal didn't make it to a vote, but she plans to bring it back in 2023.
+The organization said U.S. Rep. Chellie Pingree's proposal last year would do more.
+Pingree's proposal didn't make it to a vote, but she said she plans to bring it back in 2023.

 Pingree's proposal would have brought the length of application review from 180 days to just 30.